 - For those using HDR, make sure that you don’t move while capturing HRD images.
 You will capture 2 to 3 different images at different time intervals in a very small interval of time.
 It then stitches these images together.

-There are other reasons, in case the subject moves, in which case you will have to use camera panning technique.
-You need to master this to get those right shot with controlled blur along with the focus on the subject.
+There are other reasons, in case the subject moves, in which case you will have to use the camera panning technique.
+You need to master this to get those right shots with controlled blur along with the focus on the subject.
 The only solution would be to practice.